21 April 2023

 - saves: Another very very important directory/your treasury, this is where the cores save your core-specific saves.
 Another thing you want to backup frequently!

 - states: This is where RetroArch stores save states, the RetroArch specific save of a certain state of the core.
-You should not mix saves and states in one game, you could run into issues.
+You should never mix saves and states in one game, you could run into issues.

 - system: Very important for other cores than arcade that rely on bios and other system files.
 FinalBurn Neo, for example also saves the hiscore.dat here into a subdirectory.
 You also must place FinalBurn Neo samples into the samples directory here!